brigitabi/brigitabi/README.md

 ### Hi there 👋

-Welcome on my GitHub profile.

-Here are some ideas to get you started:
+My name is Brigita and welcome on this digital space of mine.

-- 🔭 I’m currently working intensly on different projects using React, JavaScript or other frontend technologies.
+🔭 I’m currently working intensly on different projects using :
+- React,
+- JavaScript and
+- other frontend technologies.

 - 📫 How to reach me: https://www.linkedin.com/in/brigita-bizjak-9472794b/